sergueik/powershell_samples/csharp/jasypt-csharp/README.md

 [Emulating PBEWithMD5AndDES Encryption under .NET](https://www.codeproject.com/Articles/16450/Emulating-PBEWithMD5AndDES-Encryption-under-NET) codeproject article used to do [PBE](https://en.wikipedia.org/wiki/Password-based_cryptography) encryption in compatible way with [jasypt](http://www.jasypt.org/howtoencryptuserpasswords.html) using DES/SHA256

-The application has no external dependencies - the `System.Security.Cryptography` is available in the system GAC.
+The application has no external dependencies - the `System.Security.Cryptography` is available in the system GAC on a generic Windows machine.

 ### Usage